Skip to content

 Beans, Peas, Parsley, Potatoes

-(Broccoli, Cabbage, Cauliflower, Bock Choy, Kohl Rabi, Brussels sprouts)
+(Broccoli, Cabbage, Cauliflower, Bock Choy, Kohlrabi, Brussels sprouts)

 Mints, Peas, Coriander, Lettuce, Celery, Dill, Onions, Thyme, Beetroot, Potatoes, Lavender, Marigolds and Nasturtiums